 So, what are social engineering attacks and why are they so successful?
 We’ll take a look at the definition of social engineering, walk you through why social engineering hacking is such an effective method of attack for hackers, and show you a few key social engineering examples.

 What Is Social Engineering?

 Social engineering is, hands down, one of the most dangerous threats to businesses and individuals alike.
+(Check out our article on social engineering statistics to learn more about what we mean.)
 In a nutshell, a social engineer is someone who uses social interactions with individuals to either get something from you (such as your password) or get you to do something (like make a wire payment).
 They may be disarming in their approach and make you feel comfortable, or they may present themselves as someone of authority and convey a sense of urgency.

 Either way, social engineering attacks are about getting you to like and trust them, or to make you feel like they’re a person of authority and you must comply with whatever they ask for.

 Imperva, a world-renowned cybersecurity organization, describes social engineering as: